-The notion of Terra Australis gains credibility between 90 – 168AD when Ptolemy, speculates that the Indian Ocean is enclosed to the south by land.
+The notion of Terra Australis across the known world, gains credibility between 90 – 168AD when Ptolemy, speculates that the Indian Ocean is enclosed to the south by land.
 He writes that land in the north, is balanced by the lands in the South.

 1642 – 1644 Abel Tasman under the orders of the Governor-General of the Dutch East Indies Company, Anthony Van Diemen is sent to map an area called ‘New Holland’ now known as the State of Western Australia, the location of many Dutch shipwrecks.
 He misses the mainland and lands on the island at the most southeastern of the continent and titles the island Van Diemen’s Land, a name adopted by the British 70 years later that is now known as the State of Tasmania.